MarcooLopez/Genomic-Selection/multi_environment.md

 **3. MxE Interaction**

-Including all environments together (main effect) and an environment-specific effect that accounts for GxE.
+Including main effect that is common to all environments and an environment-specific effect (interaction) that accounts for GxE.

 ```
 # Fixed effect and main effects of markers